• Skip to primary navigation

 Why are my fritters too greasy?

-zucchini fritters piled in a white rectangular tray.
+4 zucchini fritters placed in a black plate.

 More healthy snack ideas